mahdi-zade/Dry-Bean-Classification/README.md

 - The images were taken with a high-resolution camera.

-## Part 1: A two layer neural network
+## Part 1: A Two Layer Neural Network
 We will design and test a model with following traits, parameters, and techniques:
 1. Preprocessing: Standard scaling each of the 16 features.
 2. Data Split: 70% for training and 30% for testing